NeocoreGames

 NeocoreGames is a Hungarian video game developer that focuses on creating and publishing role-playing video games.
 The company has their own development studio that is headquartered in Budapest, and the video games developed at NeocoreGames are created using their custom-built game engine named Coretech.
-The company is best known for their King Arthur: The Role-Playing Wargame series.
+The company is best known for their King Arthur series.

 History

 NeocoreGames was founded in 2005 and began working as a small game development studio.
 The studio is known for their work in the role-playing game genre exemplified by their King Arthur: The Role-Playing Wargame series.
 The sequel, King Arthur II: The Role-Playing Wargame, was developed using Coretech 2, NeocoreGames's new game engine.

 In 2012 with the announcement of the action-RPG The Incredible Adventures of Van Helsing and the party-based tactical RPG Broken Sea, NeocoreGames has returned to independent video game development.
 In May 2012 the company announced the development of a role-playing game based on Bram Stoker's Dracula.
 Titled The Incredible Adventures of Van Helsing, the game follows Van Helsing's son as he travels to the eastern-European kingdom of Borgovia to slay the monsters that are overrunning the land.
 The game was to be the start of a new intellectual property for NeocoreGames.
 In June 2012 at the Electronic Entertainment Expo, NeocoreGames announced a second new game they were developing: Broken Sea is a fantasy tactical role-playing game developed for the PC.
 In August 2014, NeocoreGames announced their first tower defense game, titled Deathtrap.
-In February 2017, NeocoreGames launched the Founding for their upcoming Action-RPG titled Warhammer 40,000: Inquisitor – Martyr.
+In February 2017, NeocoreGames launched the Founding for their Action-RPG titled Warhammer 40,000: Inquisitor – Martyr.